- Abdominal Aortic Aneurysm

 You can monitor your blood sugar at home with one of a variety of devices that use a small sample of blood.

-Glycogen storage disease is an inherited condition that changes the way your body uses glycogen, a form of glucose, or sugar.
+Glycogen storage disease (GSD) is a rare condition that changes the way the body uses and stores glycogen, a form of sugar or glucose.

 - Goodpasture Syndrome

 Goodpasture syndrome is a rare autoimmune disease that affects the lungs and kidneys.
 Normally, the immune system makes antibodies to fight off germs.
 With Goodpasture syndrome, however, the immune system mistakenly makes antibodies that attack the lungs and kidneys.
 This condition can quickly progress to glomerulonephritis and kidney failure.